My Teenage Girl

-My Teenage Girl (Korean: 방과후 설렘) was a South Korean reality competition series created by Munhwa Broadcasting Corporation (abbreviated as MBC).
+My Teenage Girl (Korean: 방과후 설렘) was a South Korean reality competition series created by MBC.
 It was intended to form a seven-member girl group with the potential to chart on Billboard.
 The contestants were put into age groups that specialize in vocals, rapping, and performance.
 A joint production between MBC and Phunky Studio (the company founded by Han Dong-chul of Produce 101), the show premiered on November 28, 2021, and was broadcast every Sunday at 9 pm KST for 12 weekly episodes until its finale on February 27, 2022.
 The finale was broadcast live and announced the seven winners to form Classy.

 Over 30,000 applications were submitted from different countries and 83 contestants were chosen.
 The 83 contestants were separated into four groups based on their ages.

-The second season called Fantasy Boys is expected to be premiere in 2023.
+A second season titled Fantasy Boys aired in 2023.

 Concept

 The show was intended to form a global seven-member girl group with the goal on becoming a Billboard chart-in.

 On June 1, 2021, the first video teaser was released.
 Applications for the show were open from June 1 to 30, 2021, for any female individual born in 2010 or earlier.
 By the time applications closed, 30,000 applications were submitted from countries such as the United States, Japan, Canada, and South America, as well as South Korea.

 In September 2021, the contestants and their assigned groups were revealed through teaser videos.